Meet The Team

 Currently, I am a doctoral student at the University of San Diego in Leadership Studies.
 I am also an adjunct professor of education in USD’s Department of Learning and Teaching working with pre-service teachers.
 My research areas include teacher education, critical theory, anti-racist education, and dismantling deficit ideologies.
 I hope through my research, teaching, and volunteer work to inspire others to support and advocate for a more socially just education system.

 My name is Laura Dinanno and I am a passionate educator, enthusiastic motivator, and unwavering advocate for students.
 I was born and raised in Southeast San Diego to parents that may not have had the world, but knew the value of education.
 All of my childhood I had heard that no one could take my schooling and knowledge away from me, that education would be my freedom.
 With the support and encouragement of my family, I graduated from the University of California, San Diego with a degree in Literature and Cultural Studies and later earned my Masters of Education in Teaching, graduating in the top 1% of my class.

-Over the nearly decade working in education, I have served as an AVID Coordinator and UCSD Educational Liaison Coordinator, as well as mentored new teachers and taught high school English and AVID, a college and career preparatory course.
+Over the past decade working in education, I have served as an AVID Coordinator and UCSD Educational Liaison Coordinator, as well as mentored new teachers and taught high school English and AVID, a college and career preparatory course.
 In addition, I have guest lectured at the University of California, San Diego about best teaching practices and AVID methodologies, served as a teacher speaker panelist at the AVID National Conference, and coordinated community outreach efforts for the Make a Wish Foundation and St. Jude Children’s Hospital, even forming a partnership with the San Diego Padres’ Latino Outreach Department.